Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Introduction

-Overall, this paper provides a broad overview of specification choices with respect to Bayesian VARs in their reduced forms featuring SV.
-Although most of the priors in the VAR literature have originally been proposed using the reduced form, lately, many authors opt for using the structural form \citep[e.g.,][]{cross_macroeconomic_2020, chan_minnesota-type_2021}.
+Overall, this paper provides a broad overview of specification choices with respect to Bayesian VARs in their reduced forms featuring stochastic volatility (SV).
+Although all of our considered priors have originally been proposed or put forward to the VAR framework using the reduced form, lately, many authors opt for using the structural form \citep[e.g.,][]{cross_macroeconomic_2020, chan_minnesota-type_2021}.
 Placing priors on the structural form coefficients is alluring because then one can employ a faster Markov chain Monte Carlo (MCMC) algorithm.
-However, placing the prior on the structural coefficients constitutes a different model where posteriors are potentially substantially different as well.
-In a small illustrative example, we demonstrate that the induced priors on the reduced-form coefficients are no longer of any well-known form.
+Nevertheless, placing the prior on the structural coefficients constitutes a different model where posteriors are (potentially substantially) different as well.
 Beyond that, there is early empirical evidence that modeling reduced-form coefficients leads to better out-of-sample forecasting performance \citep{bernardi2022}.
 Modeling reduced-form coefficients, however, comes at the cost of a higher computational burden.
-To render MCMC computation feasible, we apply the corrected triangular algorithm as in \citet{carriero_corrigendum_2021}\footnote{\citet{carriero_corrigendum_2021} present a correction to the broadly applied algorithm based on equation per equation estimation put forward in \citet{carriero_large_2019}.}
+To render MCMC computation feasible, we apply the corrected triangular algorithm as in \citet{carriero_corrigendum_2021}.\footnote{\citet{carriero_corrigendum_2021} present a correction to the broadly applied algorithm based on equation per equation estimation put forward in \citet{carriero_large_2019}.}

+\citet{cross_macroeconomic_2020} investigate and compare a similar set of prior distributions for VARs.
+We differ in three important aspects.
+First, we demonstrate how forecasting performance of GL priors can be improved with the semi-global shrinkage approach.
+Second, the aforementioned paper places the priors on the structural form VAR coefficients.
+Third, \citet{cross_macroeconomic_2020} evaluate forecasting performance only on a three-variate subset of considered variables, whereas we consider also the full-system predictive performance in addition to further robustness checks.